NeginMusavi/HyHooVer/README.md

 self.set_Theta([[0, 1, 2], [-5,1], [0,1]])
 ```

-Then, the user has to implement the function ```is_usafe(init)``` which is used to query the model at state.
-For a safety verification problem it basically reurns $1$ if the system is unsafe at state and $0$ otherwise.
-For parametehr syntehsis the function return a noisy observation at that state:
+Then, the user has to implement the function ```def is_usafe(self, init)``` which is used to query the model at init.
+For a safety verification problem it basically reurns $1$ if the system is unsafe at init and $0$ otherwise.
+For parametehr syntehsis the function return a noisy observation at init.
+For more information the user can refer to MyModel.py or other models in the ```models/``` folder.

 # Acknowledgements